bernardgut/rpi-backup-suite/README.md

 **TIP:** If you don't remember the parameters for all these commands, simply run them without any and you'll get simple usage instructions.

 #### Making the chroot work
-rs-backup-suite can chroot backup users into the backup home base directory.
+rpi-backup-suite can chroot backup users into the backup home base directory.
 For this to work you need to add a few folders to your `/bkp` directory:

     mkdir -p "/bkp/"{"bin","lib","usr/bin","usr/lib","usr/local/bin","/usr/share/perl5","dev"}